applicaster/developer.applicaster.com/book/plugins/android/single-bundle.md

 ![Single Bundle Configuration]( https://assets-production.applicaster.com/applicaster-employees/zapp_team/anna_bauza/react_native/single-bundle-config.png  "Single Bundle Configuration")

 Save the plugin configuration and rebuild.
+The selected values will be set for all React Native plugins in the project.

 **Please note** that rebuilding is necessary every time when you change versions or add/remove React Native plugins.